wsco/UN-MEDV/README.md

 **Wesley Scoggin January 2018**

+### Summary:
+The Titanic dataset includes a sample of 891 passenger details.
+While this may not be an entire accounting of each passenger aboard when the Titanic sank in 1912, it should provide an interesting look at factors that may have contributed to a passenger's chance of survival in the tragedy.

+### Design:
+To guide a viewer through factors contributing to survival chances of a passenger, this chart starts at the simplest breakdown of survivors and the deceased in total depicting overall chances were grim.
+All of the charts in each the initial design are 100% stacked bar charts exploring the ratio of survivors to deceased.
+A comparison of the breakdown follows the initial state of the chart by splitting passengers into groups by class, then a third chart showing ratios by gender.
+Finally the last animation transforms the data into A hierarchical group of passenger class and gender.
+The user can follow the decreasing chances of survival from first class to third, while observing female passengers faired better in each class as compared to the male counterparts.

+After the startup animation is complete, users are presented with controls that allow them to explore each of the categorical breakdowns at their leisure with the use of buttons on the left side of the visualization.

 ### Feedback:
 **Martha:**
 This is really cool, I like the visualizations.
 I can make assumptions about the data just because I saw the movie.